marnen/coding-guidelines/ruby.markdown

 Prefer single-quoted strings elsewhere.

-Note that if a string contains lots of single and double quotes, it is often clearer to use the generic quoting constructs (`%q` and `%Q`).
+Note that if a string contains lots of single and double quotes and newlines, it is often clearer to use the generic quoting constructs (`%q` and `%Q`) or a heredoc.

 String interpolation is usually more readable than `+` concatenation, and creates fewer `String` objects, so `full_name = "#{first_name} #{last_name}"` is generally preferable to `full_name = first_name + ' ' + last_name`.
 (Actually, in this case, `Array#join` is probably better than either of these.)